johnkdata10/johnkdata10/README.md

 ### Hey there  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-I'm **John Kramarczyk**, an aspiring Data Scientist pursuing my Master of Science in Data Science at Northwestern University. <br>
+I'm **John Kramarczyk**.
+I love to learn and build "data sciency" things.
+This inspired me to pursue my Master of Science in Data Science at Northwestern University. <br>
 <br>
-My path to Data Science was unconventional.
-I completed a Bachelor's degree in Business Administration and worked in administrative/IT roles over the last 7+ years in 5 different industries: Electronics, Government, Education, Healthcare, and Pharmaceuticals. <br>
+I discovered my knack for data science after completing my Bachelor's degree in Business Administration and working in administrative/IT roles over the last 7+ years in 5 different industries: Electronics, Government, Education, Healthcare, and Pharmaceuticals. <br>
 <br>
-Although my path was unconventional, I discovered my innate interest in Data Science through it.
-In fact, my education and diverse work experiences have given me the ability to approach data science problems from an interdisciplinary perspective and find unorthodox solutions to them. <br>
+My education and diverse work experiences have given me the ability to approach data science problems from an interdisciplinary perspective and find unorthodox solutions to them. <br>
 <br>
-In addition, my education and work experiences have given me the ability to work across a wide variety of audiences, understand why each data science tool, technique, and solution were chosen, and how they contribute to the overall goals of an organization. <br>
 <br>
 Check out my <a href="https://github.com/johnkdata10?tab=repositories"> Data Science Projects</a> in the areas of: